 why use melt and pour soap for your homemade soap?

 Melt and pour soap is extremely forgiving, which is why so many of us love to use it.
-You can re-melt the soap if it starts to cool, or you put it in the wrong mold.
+This also means you can re-melt the soap if it starts to cool or if you accidently put it in the wrong mold.
 It’s also very gentle, which gives it a great base for most people no matter what your skin type (dry, sensitive, acne, oily, normal, mature).
 Lastly, you can add several ingredients to enhance the melt and pour soap.
 Or you can leave it extremely simple, and the melt and pour homemade soap still works either way!

 what supplies do you need to make melt and pour soap?

 The supplies are simple when it comes to making melt and pour homemade soap.
-You will need a melt and pour base, essential oils for a natural scent and a soap mold.
-I love this soap mold set from amazon since it comes with lots of options!
+You will need the following:

 step-by-step guide to making melt and pour homemade soap

 STEP TWO : Place the pieces of melt and pour soap into a double boiler on your stovetop.
-For mine, I used a large saucepan with water halfway and a 4 cup glass measuring cup to make pouring into the molds easier.
-Heat water to a gentle boil, stirring the soap pieces after they start to melt.
+For mine, I used a large saucepan with water halfway up the side and a 4 cup glass measuring cup in order to make pouring into the molds easier.
+Heat the water to a gentle boil, while stirring the soap pieces after they start to melt.

 STEP THREE : Continue stirring the soap until smooth and no pieces are left.
 Once that happens, remove the measuring cup from the stovetop and dry off the bottom.
 The measuring cup will be hot, so make sure to have towels and pot holders nearby.
 Turn off the stove.

-STEP FOUR : If you are making all of the same soap, you can add you essential oils, optional skin enhancers and optional skin exfoliators directly to the melted soap based in your measuring cup.
-For 1 pound of soap base, I would suggest using 35-45 drops of essential oils.
-Then you can 1-2 teaspoons of each skin enhancer or exfoliator.
+STEP FOUR : If you are making all of the same soap, then you can add you essential oils, optional skin enhancers and optional skin exfoliators directly to the melted soap based in your measuring cup.
+For 1 pound of soap base, plan to use 80-100 drops of .
+Then you can a total of 5-10 teaspoons of select skin enhancer or exfoliator.
 I always start with the smaller amounts, and then add more if needed.

 Mix the soap, essential oils, skin enhancers and/or exfoliators well.
 Then pour into your soap molds of choice.
 I find that this makes around 5 bars of soap, depending on the molds you use.

-STEP FIVE : If you are making different types of soap, you can pour the soap into the molds first.
-Then add 8 drops of essential oils into each soap mold.
-If using a skin enhancer or skin exfoliator in your recipe, add 1/4 teaspoon to each soap mold and stir gently.
+STEP FIVE : If you are making different types of soap, then you can pour the soap into the molds first.
+Then add 15-20 drops of into each soap mold.
+If using a skin enhancer or skin exfoliator in your recipe, then add 1-2 teaspoons to each soap mold and stir gently.

 STEP SIX : Leave the soap in the molds for several hours to overnight.
 I find the soap is usually ready after a few hours, but I like to leave it overnight to be sure it has hardened.
 Peel the molds back slowly and gently, so the soap comes out clean and beautiful.